Sin7Y/olavm-workshop/README.md

 # Table of Contents

-* Edit the program:
+* Edit the program: Ola supports writing on vscode, we have developed an extension to vscode to support ola syntax highlighting, and we will continue to improve the plugin in the future.
+The extension can be found on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Sin7y.ola).
-* Compile the program:
+* Compile the program: The compilation process can refer to the official documentation of the Ola language [Usage](https://github.com/Sin7Y/ola-lang#usage).
 * Run the program: refer to [olavm-execute.md](docs/olavm-execute.md).
 * Generate ZK proof:
 * Verify ZK proof:

 Beginner Workshop: implement the fibonacci algorithm with loop and recursive two versions.